See The Remarkable Woman for more actionable insights to grow your life: personally professionally and financially.

 There more successful and skilled you are, the more likely you are to think that you’re stupid and faking it.
 The key lies in perception v.s reality, and how successful people can deal with feeling like a fraud whilst still striving and reaching their goals.

 Those who haven’t faced the imposter syndrome may think that it’s delusional.
-But, sufferers of it know that they constantly face the anxiety and threat of ‘being caught out’.
+But, sufferers know that they constantly face the anxiety and threat of ‘being caught out’.

-Here, we lay out the different types of imposter syndrome, how it starts in family and social settings, and how you can spot and manage it so that you can enjoy your success and avoid the negative impacts that it has on your life.
+Here, we lay out the different types of imposter syndrome, how it starts in family and social settings, and how you can spot and manage it so that you can enjoy your success and avoid the negative impacts Imposter Syndrome has on your life.

 The 5 types of imposter syndrome